bean-buzz/beanbuzz-part-b/README.md

 > Evidence of delegation methods and project management methodology, as required by rubric item CMP1002-7.4, will be added under a new section within 'Task Allocation and Tracking (Part A - R6)'

+> Evidence of development testing and production testing , as required by rubric items CMP1002-5.1 and CMP1002-5.2, will be present at the end of the README under a new section called 'Testing'

 ### Group Members

 - Chalani Dissanayaka